mattl/dz/the-game.md

 <strong>Deep, compelling narrative</strong> - Set in the Warpath universe, focus in on the regions of space designated a Deadzone and discover the horrors that have befallen planets such as Nexus Psi and Exham IV.

-The best way to begin playing Deadzone is to get yourself a copy of the two-player starter set:

 <div class="clearfix">&nbsp;</div>